 - A family history of osteoarthritis

-Imaging tests are required to diagnose knee osteoarthritis.
+Imaging tests are required to formally diagnose knee osteoarthritis.
 These can include:

 This type of imaging test creates images of bone and can help the doctor distinguish between different types of knee arthritis by showing changes in the bone, bone spurs, and narrowing of the joint space.